-As industries seek to further digitize their businesses and integrate more tech into the every day, voice technology is one innovation that will play an important role.
-As we look forward to 2020, we have landed on five ways that we expect voice technology will impact you:
+As we enter into 2020, it’s clear that the use of voice technology will continue to expand.
+We have landed on five ways that we expect voice technology will impact you:

 - More seamless engagement across devices